SAP knowledge transfer

 • and conducting post-go-live support.

 Many consulting companies deliver generalists to install SAP or other ERP applications.
-These generalists do not have the critical application and process knowledge to ensure that your company will gain critical .
+These generalists do not have the critical application and process knowledge to ensure that your company will gain critical operational independence.
 If the consultants you are paying are also learning on your dime, how you are ever going to acquire the knowledge transfer your organization needs?

 SAP Knowledge Transfer Requires Good Communication Skills